henrikfroehling/Trakt.NET/docs/examples/modules/shows/get-shows-stream.md

-# Get details for multiple single shows
+# Get Details For Multiple Single Shows

 In this example we get the details of multiple single shows simultaneously.